We need an Otto when the shit hits the fan. He’s been in nine wars, he says. He’s seen more bad things than anyone you know. Done more, too.

 P.S.
 Wheelgunner’s on active duty in Iraq right now, we think, so who’s bringing the flamethrowers?

 P.S.S.
 We don’t even want to talk about the possibility that the drunkyard might be closing.
 Cyclecide has our headquarters there.
 Really — today, we just can’t think about it.
-Like Scarlett O’Hara, we’ll think about it tomorrow.
+We’ll think about it tomorrow.

 Follow Summer Burkes on Twitter.